Caroline Brodahl

-Caroline Brodahl (born 21 August 1992), is a Norwegian team handball player.
-She plays for the club Thames Handball Club.
+Caroline Brodahl (born in 1992), is a Norwegian team handball player.
+She played for Chelsea Handball Club (2021-23) for the club Thames Handball Club (2012-16).
 She was mentioned as a key player in 2013, when the club played in London against a top team of Hungarian handball players and won.
 In December 2013 she won the Jack Petchey Award for her sporting achievements.
 In 2014/15 she participated in the Women's EHF Challenge Cup Round 3 where she scored goals in both, home and away matches.
 Where highly unusually identical goal scores were recorded on both playing dates.